beehive-lab/TornadoVM/assembly/src/docs/9_PROFILER.md

 ```

-## Code feature extraction for the OpenCL generated code
+## Code feature extraction for the OpenCL/PTX generated code

 To enable TornadoVM's code feature extraction, use the following flag: `-Dtornado.feature.extraction=True`.
 This will generate a Json file in the local directory called `tornado-features.json`.